magpie-ea/magpie-v3-docs/docs/00_getting_started/03_vue_js.md

 ## Components
-A Vue component is a bundle of HTML, JavaScript and Optionally CSS, packaged together, usually in a file with the extension `.vue`.
+A Vue.js component is a bundle of HTML, JavaScript and Optionally CSS, packaged together, usually in a file with the extension `.vue`.
 Such a file  generally looks like this:

 ```html
 <template>